 During the height of the 2020 health crisis, and up to now, online payments have been unfailing in keeping some economies running and aiding people to reduce the risk of having contact with the virus.
 There are contactless payment terminals for the POS using various methods to initiate a payment transaction such as near-field communication, QR codes, or facial recognition.
-These do make it a lot less risky to be infected by the virus when making a payment transaction, unlike cash that needs to be held and handed over.
+These do make it a lot less risky to be infected by the virus when making a payment transaction with a prepaid card, unlike cash that needs to be held and handed over.

 About contactless payment terminals